-In addition to its major research emphasis, the departmental faculty are actively involved in training graduate students in the Neurobiology PhD Program, and in training postdoctoral fellows in advances research techniques in their laboratories.
-The Neurobiology Graduate Program's mission is to train a new generation of neuroscientists who have the breadth of training in the fundamentals of modern neurobiological research ranging from molecular to systems' approaches and depth of training in specific areas so as to enable them to become leading neuroscience researchers of the future.
-Interested students also have the opportunity to receive advanced training in neurobiology of disease with a focus on modern molecular research approaches to clinical topics related to Neurology, Neurosurgery, Psychiatry, Pediatrics and Rehabilitation Medicine, thus providing a unique perspective for fundamental neuroscience research and teaching careers at academic health science centers.
-The faculty participate substantially in teaching of the campus-wide graduate Neuroscience curriculum and in the interdepartmental Cellular and Molecular Biology (CMB) graduate program.
-Students are admitted to the department's Neurobiology Ph.D.
-Program through one of the three UAB interdisciplinary training programs - Neuroscience, CMB or the combined MD/Ph.D. program.
+In addition to its major research emphasis, the departmental faculty are actively involved in training graduate students and postdoctoral fellows in advanced research techniques in their laboratories.
+Interested students also have the opportunity to receive advanced training in neurobiology of disease with a focus on modern molecular research approaches to clinical topics related to neurology, neurosurgery, psychiatry, pediatrics and rehabilitation medicine, thus providing a unique perspective for fundamental neuroscience research and teaching careers at academic health science centers.
+The faculty participate substantially in the Graduate Biomedical Sciences curriculum and training program.
+Graduate students can choose a mentor and train in any one of the eight available themes or the combined MD/Ph.D. program.

-The Department of Neurobiology is housed in custom-designed laboratories and offices in the Shelby Multidisciplinary Biomedical Research Building and in the Civitan International Research Center.
+The department is housed in custom-designed laboratories and offices in the Shelby Multidisciplinary Biomedical Research Building and in the Civitan International Research Center.
 These locations provide unique opportunities for collaborative research with other molecular biologists and physiologists as well as a strong group of clinical investigators involved in studying mental retardation, neurological disorders, neural injury rehabilitation and molecular psychiatry research.
-The Neurobiology laboratories are well-equipped, state of the art facilities including full instrumentation for patch-clamp electrophysiology, high resolution cellular imaging, FRET, cell culture, a broad range of recombinant technologies including "gene gun," viral transfection and transgenic approaches, molecular biology, and electron, single and two-photon laser scanning confocal microscopy.
+The neurobiology laboratories are well-equipped, state of the art facilities including full instrumentation for patch-clamp electrophysiology, high resolution cellular imaging, FRET, cell culture, a broad range of recombinant technologies including "gene gun," viral transfection and transgenic approaches, molecular biology, and electron, single and two-photon laser scanning confocal microscopy.